uccser/cs-field-guide/text/en/chapters/data-representation.md

 3. **10001001 + 1** is **10001010**

 Therefore, the Two's Complement representation for **-118** is **10001010**.

+{panel type="challenge" summary="Adding one to a binary number"}
+The rule for adding one to a binary number is pretty simple, so we'll let you figure it out for yourself.
+First, if a binary number ends with a 0 (e.g. 1101010), how would the number change if you replace the last 0 with a 1?
+Now, if it ends with 01, how much would it increase if you change the 01 to 10?
+What about ending with 011?
+011111?

+The method for adding is so simple that it's easy to build computer hardware to do it very quickly.
+{panel end}

+{panel type="teacher-note" summary="Method for adding one to a binary number"}
+Students should be able to work out the rule for adding 1 to a binary number by trying it out with a few numbers.

+The rule is simply to find the right most zero in the number, change it to a 1, and change all 1's to its right to zero.
+For example, consider adding 1 to 1001**0**111.
+The right-most 0 is shown in bold; it changes to 1, and the three 1's to its right change to 0, giving 10011000.

+If you get a number with no zeroes in it (e.g. 1111111), you can put one on the left (01111111), then apply the rule, which in this case gives 10000000.
+{panel end}

 {panel type="challenge" summary="Determining the Two's Complement"}
 What would be the two's complement representation for the following numbers, **using 8 bits**?
 Follow the process given in this section, and remember that you do not need to do anything special for positive numbers.